lenibnob/Komuni-Job/README.md

 <br>
 To run virtual environment on cmd, just type "[filename]\Scripts\activate.bat".

-manage.py commands:<br>
+manage.py commands:
-manage runserver //start a local server. <br>
+* manage runserver //start a local server.
-manage makeMigrations //make changes available for merging. <br>
+* manage makeMigrations //make changes available for merging.
-manage migrate //execute migration. <br><br>
+* manage migrate //execute migration.

+### MySQL Shortcut

+This shortcut command is to open your MySQL server for testing and viewing records.<br>
+This command allows you to open MySQL server and mysql.exe easily. <br><br>

+Important note!<br>
+your computer must have xampp installed.<br>

+Keywords:
+* database runserver mysql <!-- This command opens MySQL server-->
+* database runserver apache <!-- This command opens Apache server-->
+* database open online <!-- This command opens MySQL server online database -->
+* database open <!-- This command opens MySQL with a user root -->
+* database open [username] [password] <!-- This command opens MySQL with a user of choice and its password -->

 ---------------------------------------------------------------------------------------------